PierreBeucher/cloudypad/README.md

 ## Getting started 🚀

+Not familiar with terms like _"Cloud gaming"_, _"Moonlight"_, _"Cloud Provider"_ _"terminal"_ or _"CLI" ?
+Visit [What's Cloud Gaming and how is Cloudy Pad useful ?](./docs/what-is-cloudy-pad.md) first 😉

 Cloudy Pad deploys a Cloud gaming gear using a Cloud provider of your choice:
 - 💸 While Cloudy Pad itself is free and open-source, charges may incur for Cloud provider usage.
-Make sure you [understand the costs](#how-much-will-i-pay--) 😉
+Make sure you [understand the costs](#how-much-will-i-pay--)
 - Cloudy Pad lets you play on Linux.
 Using Steam may require [Proton](https://www.protondb.com/).
 You can check your game compatibility on [Proton website](https://www.protondb.com/) or see [how to play games on Steam](#how-to-play-game-on-steam--why-does-my-steam-game-doesnt-launch-).

 Prerequisites: